skyhookdm/governance/governance.md

    Council.
 2. If a Council Member becomes inactive in The Project for a period of one year, they will be considered for removal from the Council.
-Before removal, an inactive Member will be approached by the a Council Member to see if they plan on returning to active participation.
+Before removal, an inactive Member will be approached by a Council Member to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they don’t return to active